eoinparkinson/thunkable-templates/_posts/2020-04-28-authentication.md

 # To Begin

 Assuming you've chosen [one of our templates](/portfolio), open up the template.
-Here you're going to see 4 screens at the top of the designer tab:
+Here you're going to see 5 screens at the top of the designer tab:

 * Loading
 * Sign Up
 * Sign In
+* Forgot Password
 * Home

 ![Step 1](/images/step-1.png)

 Make sure the loading screen is at the top of the component list, which is located on the left of your designer screen.
+This is shown in the image above with the blue arrow.

+# The Code

+Okay now we're going to start getting into it.
+Don't worry, it's not going to be difficult.
+There will be no fancy words or skipping steps.
+We will cover every bit of this.
+That way if you know a step you can skip it, and if you don't understand it, you soon will!